-A multi-monitor animation greets anyone who travels to the Westphalian town of Gronau has to visit rock'n'pop museum which founded by Udo Lindenberg.
-This is considered the most extraordinary and interesting museums in Germany.
+Anyone who travels to the Westphalian town of Gronau has to visit rock'n'pop museum which founded by Udo Lindenberg.
+This is considered as one of the most extraordinary and interesting museums in Germany.
 And this extraordinary museum should not be missed by music enthusiasts: pictures, sounds, and exhibits, which are carried by an innovative sound system and multimedia elements, turn the visit into an experience.
 The creatively designed rooms lead through the world of rock and pop music of the past decades.
 You get an insight into the lives of great names in music history, such as Freddie Mercury, Madonna, and Helene Fischer.
 You can marvel at the special outfits of the stars, milestones in their careers, and interesting facts from their private lives.
-Highlights are the Can Studio, the recording studio of the German avant-garde band "Can", and the green box.
-In the green box, visitors can slip into the skin of a rock star themselves: put on costumes, jump in front of the camera and record their music video.
+Highlights are the Can Studio, the recording studio of the German avant-garde band "Can", and the Green Box.
+In the Green Box, visitors can slip into the skin of a rock star themselves: put on costumes, jump in front of the camera and record their music video.

 Deutsches Museum, Munich